It’s more expensive, but you get more too.

 Which plan is right for me?

-To help you decide if a plan is right for you, we’ve included the FCC’s Broadband Speed Guide below.
+To help you decide if a plan is right for you, you may want to look at the FCC’s Broadband Speed Guide.
 The guide provides minimum download speeds (emphasis on minimum) for various internet activities, but be aware that “internet speeds are not guaranteed.”
 So if you need 5 Mbps speed at bare minimum, we recommend erring on the side of caution and going with a 10 Mbps plan or higher.

 Exede lives up to its name with solid amounts of data and the industry-leading Liberty plans with unlimited (but slower) “bonus data” once you use your regular allotment.

 An internet connection isn’t much good without a decent data allowance; Exede stays competitive here, with plans offering 10, 18, or 30 GB of data.
 This probably doesn’t seem like much if you’re used to cable internet, but it’s par for the course when it comes to satellite internet.

 Now, if you happen to use all that data, you’re not left out in the cold.
 Most satellite providers will only allow you to use your connection during slower, off-peak hours once your data cap is reached.
 Exede does things a little differently: once you reach your data cap, you can still access the internet whenever you want, but the speed is slowed down from the usual 12 Mbps to between 1 and 5 Mbps (depending on the time of day).
 There is also no limit on how much of this bonus data you can use, whereas the competition typically still puts a data cap on it.